Thinking about visiting Heidelberg? With its beautiful castle, old town, bridge, and hiking trails, it’s a Germany must-see.

 Contents

 So many reasons!
 First, Heidelberg is a famous university town and home to Heidelberg University, which is the oldest and one of the most prestigious universities in Germany.
-A friend of mine studied there and her student housing was in the historic city center!
+A friend of mine studied there and her student housing was in the historic city center just steps from the Heiliggeistkirche!

-Second, the old town of Heidelberg is known for its romantic architecture, historic sites, and unparalleled riverside views.
+Second, the Heidelberg Altstadt is known for its romantic architecture, historic sites, and unparalleled riverside views.
 And while there are tourists in Heidelberg, it’s not just a tourist destination.

 Third, the city is quite easy to navigate and easy to get around on foot, so you can definitely see Heidelberg Schloss and other important landmarks in a day.